-Statement of

-Karla W. Corcoran, Inspector General

-United States Postal Service
+Statement of Karla W. Corcoran, Inspector General United States Postal Service Before the Senate Committee on Governmental Affairs May 15, 2001

-Before the

-House Committee on Government Reform April 4, 2001

-Chairman Burton and Members of the Committee, on behalf of the Office of Inspector General (OIG), United States Postal Service, I am pleased to submit this written statement concerning actions the Postal Service can take to improve its performance, accountability, and financial position.
+Chairman Thompson and Members of the Committee, on behalf of the Office of Inspector General (OIG), United States Postal Service, I am pleased to submit this written statement concerning actions the Postal Service can take to improve its performance, accountability, and financial position.

-As a result of the efforts of the House Committee on Government Reform, and in particular the leadership of Representative John McHugh, Congress created an independent OIG for the Postal Service in 1996.
+Congress created an independent OIG for the Postal Service in 1996.
 I am the first independent Inspector General for the Postal Service under the Inspector General Act and have held this position since January 1997.
 As you know, under the Inspector General Act, my office conducts independent audits, reviews, and investigations of postal programs and operations.
 Therefore, we are uniquely situated to bring to Congress and Postal Service stakeholders an independent assessment of postal operations because we are knowledgeable of postal operations but do not report to Postal Service management and are not under their control.

 This statement brings to your attention some of the issues regarding opportunities to improve critical management practices of the Postal Service, including contracting, budget and return on investment, labor management, systems development, computer security and privacy, and strategic planning.
-In one review we identified almost \$1 billion in cost avoidances over a 7 year period for a project to establish a nationwide toll-free response line.
-In another project, which is still in draft, we have potentially identified that outsourcing a major repair function would cost the Postal Service \$1.1 billion more over a 10 year period than performing the function in-house.
+In one review, we identified almost \$1 billion in cost avoidances over a 7-year period for a project to establish a nationwide toll-free response line.

+In another project, we identified that outsourcing a major repair function could cost the Postal Service \$1.4 billion more over a 10-year period forecasted.
 In addition, our other projects have identified almost \$515 million in fines, recoveries, restitution, potential savings, and cost avoidances on postal operations over a number of years.
-Finally, we have identified \$64 million in costs that could have been spent in a more appropriate manner.
+Finally, we have identified \$69 million in unrecoverable costs.